micelshima/Deploy/README.md

 5. Run!

 This GUI allows you to execute any script to a list of computers.
 The only thing you need to do is store your own batches and powershell scripts under 'ScriptRepository' folder.

+When creating your own powershell scripts just bear in mind that the list of computers will fill the variable $computername and the credentials will be saved in $creds
+Here is an example for restarting a list of computers:

+restart-computer -computername $computername -credential $creds -force -confirm:$false

 I have uploaded some of my scripts and batches as examples.
 Notice that underscore '_' character in scriptnames is used to create grouping levels inside the GUI treeview in order to keep them organized.